 Graduate Work from Other Institutions

 Typically, no credits from undergraduate coursework may be counted toward graduate program requirements.
-However, with program approval, students are allowed to count up to 7 credits numbered 300 or above toward the minimum graduate degree credit requirement when taken in excess of the undergraduate degree requirements; if that coursework is numbered 700 or above it may be used to satisfy the minimum graduate coursework (50%) requirement.
+However, with program approval, students who received a Materials Science and Engineering B.S. at UW-Madison are allowed to count up to 7 credits from the Department of Materials Science and Engineering numbered 300 or above toward the minimum graduate degree credit requirement.
+These credits must be taken in excess of the undergraduate degree requirements.
+If that coursework is numbered 700 or above it may be used to satisfy the minimum graduate coursework (50%) requirement.
 No credits can be counted toward the minimum graduate residence credit requirement.